BlueReson/sunshot/README.md

 # sunshot
-Hour angle method via Skyfield Astro catalog in python
+Hour angle method via Skyfield Astro catalog in python, using the observed sun the time of the observation to get the azimuth Zn.

 Imput:

 a.
-The lat lon location of the vessel
+The lat lon location of the vessel, or position

 b.
 Fixes of the suns angle with timestamps in utc